BenAkor/Benifty/README.md

-# hello-world
+# ADHOC Powershell Functions
-My Test Repository.
-I love to learn programming.
-I have been learning it on the internet all by myself and from MVA as well.
-Its cool to learning some programming fundamental.
-I started learning Github on September 26, 2016.
-Though i have been visiting it for different purposes.
+Benifty Powershell Scripts and Functions | Based on WMI and CIMInstances Github on September 26, 2016.